Methodology

 Early years stronger practice hubs provide advice, share good practice and offer evidence-based professional development for early years practitioners.
 The data published on stronger practice hubs includes the number of settings that were part of a stronger practice hub network, reflecting the focus of this strand of the programme.

 Stronger practice hubs data is collected by the delivery partner National Children’s Bureau (NCB) and is collected from all 18 hubs.
 The data included for stronger practice hubs indicates the number of settings that were part of a hub network in December 2023.
-NCB do not dictate what constitutes membership so there may be variation in interpretation of this term across hubs.
+NCB did not dictate originally what constitutes membership so there may be variation in interpretation of this term across hubs.
 It should be noted that other organisations can become members of the network, such as local authorities and voluntary organisations, but we include here only group/school-based settings and childminders.

 Nuffield Early Learning Intervention (NELI)